settings icon

 So how is it that God loves people in hell?
 In what way is He willing the good of those who are separated from Him?

-From an absolute standpoint, it is good for the creature and Creator to be united, such as it was in the beginning (Genesis 1—2).
+It is good for the creature and Creator to be united, such as they were in the beginning (Genesis 1—2).
 Sin causes a fracture in that union.
 Sin can thus be seen as the inward turning away of creatures from their own good.
 Habitual sin becomes a reinforcing cycle of bending away from God.
 Without the healing and redemptive love of Christ bending the creatures back toward God, they will persist in their ruinous state.
 The creature can come to hate God in that he chooses to love himself and seek everything but God despite the reconciling goodness and grace extended to him in countless ways.